Drakkar-Software/OctoBot-Docs/tentacles/customize-your-octobot.md

+# OctoBot is customizable!

-# OctoBot is customizable !
+## OctoBot is customizable !
 You can easily create or add existing tentacles to your OctoBot.

 Tentacles are evaluators \(using social media, trend analysis, news, ...\), strategies \(interpretations of evaluator's evaluations\), analysis tools \(implementation of a bollinger bands in depth analysis, twitter posts reader, ...\) and trading modes.